Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Numerical experiments

-We now evaluate the Stokes double layer potential $\uu$ ($p=5/2$) using S3Q on the axisymmetric ``peanut'' geometry shown in Figure \ref{fig:reg_err_est_peanut}.
-The three components are given by\footnote{The Einstein summation convention is applied here, where summation over repeated indices in a term is implied.} $(i=1,2,3)$,
+We now evaluate the Stokes double layer potential $\uu$, corresponding to $p=5/2$, on an axisymmetric ``peanut'' geometry using S3Q.
+The three components of $\uu$ are given by\footnote{The Einstein summation convention is applied here, where summation over repeated indices in a term is implied.}, for $i=1,2,3$,